 I always say that getting funding for a startup is not a lottery, as many may think.
 Guys with money do not sit and wait for someone with another fascinating unique idea.
-Raising money is a game of well-prepared and focused.
+Raising money is a game of being well-prepared and focused.

 Here is a list from me of what you should do and what not to grab investors’ attention and eventually to win their money.

 Do #1: Know your stage